gitzaan/Drug-Interaction-Checking-Website/README.md

-## DDInter - Drug Drug Interaction Website
+## Drug Interaction Checker Website

-### Description
+### Overview

-This Next.js project website is designed to help users find the interaction between drugs by providing information about the medications they are taking.
-You can find the website link in About section of the github repo or just click [here](https://ddinter-main.vercel.app/).
-In order to fill the DB, I used python version of mongoDB client from which I read the data csvs, made dataframes and then uploaded the entries to mongoDB.
+This project is a Next.js-based website designed to help users identify potential interactions between medications.
+By entering the names of the drugs you're taking, the site provides detailed information about possible interactions.
+The database was populated using MongoDB, with data uploaded via a Python script that processed CSV files into dataframes and then inserted them into the database.

 ### Getting Started

-To get started, clone the project repository and run `npm install` in the root directory to install all dependencies.
-Then run `npm run dev` to start the development server.
-The website will be available at `http://localhost:3000.`
+To begin, clone the repository and navigate to the root directory.
+Run `npm install` to install all necessary dependencies.
+Once the setup is complete, you can start the development server using `npm run dev`.
+The site will be accessible at `http://localhost:3001`.

-### Technology Used
+### Technologies Used
-- Nextjs
+- Next.js
 - Bootstrap 5
 - MongoDB
 - Formik
 - Python

-### Usage
+### How to Use

-To use the Drug Interaction Checker, simply add the name of the medications you are taking using the input field and click "Check Interactions".
-The website will then display a list of potential drug interactions, along with information about the severity of the interaction.
+To check for drug interactions, simply input the names of the medications you're taking in the provided field and click "Check Interactions".
+The site will generate a list of potential interactions along with details on the severity of each interaction.

 ### Data Sources
 - [DDInter](http://ddinter.scbdd.com/) database.

-### Contributing
-If you would like to contribute to this project, please feel free to fork the repository and submit a pull request with your changes.
-I welcome contributions from anyone who is interested in improving the website.

-### License
-This project is licensed under the MIT License.
-Feel free to use it however you like.

-### Note
+### Acknowledgments
-The results of interactions are based on the current knowledge and some interactions that do exist may have not been identified.
-Information provided here is for reference and researches only, not any medical advice.

-### Example to view all interactions:
-- Aluminum hydroxide
-- Dolutegravir
-- Aprepitant
-- Abacavir
-- Orlistat
-- Dexamethasone
+This project was inspired by the work of [Hitesh](https://github.com/hitesh19426) on GitHub.
+Special thanks for the guidance and inspiration.